Turakulov/datalakehouse/flink/README.md

-  start                Starts all services in Docker compose clean                Stops and removes the Docker container as well as images with tag `<none>` psql                 Runs psql to query containerized postgreSQL database in CLI postgres-die-mac     Removes mounted postgres data dir on local machine (mac users) and in Docker postgres-die-pc      Removes mounted postgres data dir on local machine (PC users) and in Docker
+  start                Starts all services in Docker compose clean                Stops and removes the Docker container as well as images with tag `<none>` psql                 Runs psql to query containerized postgreSQL database in CLI postgres-die-mac     Removes mounted postgres vertica-data2 dir on local machine (mac users) and in Docker postgres-die-pc      Removes mounted postgres vertica-data2 dir on local machine (PC users) and in Docker
 ```